ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 * Either the `custom_datasets` or `policies` array can be empty, or both can be empty.
 * The only valid values for a `type_of_test` custom data set are `test` and `code`.
 * If a custom data set exists for a toolchain, it can be used in the policy rules that are defined within the JSON file.
 You are not always required to define the custom data set within the JSON file.
-* The sample JSON file that is provided for the `updatepolicies` command lists all of the possible rule types that you can specify in a policy.
+* The sample JSON file that is provided for the `policies-update` command lists all of the possible rule types that you can specify in a policy.
 All of the fields in those rules are required.
 * Use only one rule per data set.
 * The name field within a rule is optional.

-#### Sample JSON file for the `updatepolicies` command
+#### Sample JSON file for the `policies-update` command

 This sample JSON file contains two custom data sets and two policies.
 The first policy, `name: "Orders"`, contains all of the rule types that you can use within a policy.